 Movie studios are shrinking their release windows over the last several years, getting their latest blockbuster online before pirates can gain traction with their illegal copies and decrease studio ROI.
 Now, secondary release windows are down to weeks or less, with studios focusing on protecting their investment inside and outside the theater.

-If piracy continues to be an option for many around the world, the revenue growth of OTT will plateau, stifling innovation and creativity, and reducing the motivation and financial justification for digital rights holders to continue producing top-notch, compelling content.
+If piracy continues to be an option for many around the world, the revenue and subscriber growth of OTT will plateau, stifling innovation and creativity, and reducing the motivation and financial justification for digital rights holders to continue producing top-notch, compelling content.

 To learn more about the transforming OTT subscription VOD marketplace and the opportunities and challenges facing media companies, read Buy Versus Build Options for Enabling Content Protection in the New OTT Video Market.